arnabpaul/Robotics-Kinematics/writeup.md

 **Steps to complete the project:**

-1. Set up your ROS Workspace.
+1. Set up ROS Workspace.
 - At first a ROS environment was setup.
 Cmd:$env produces the following info:
 ROS_ROOT=/opt/ros/kinetic/share/ros
 ROS_PACKAGE_PATH=/home/robond/catkin_ws/src:/opt/ros/kinetic/share
 GAZEBO_MODEL_PATH=/home/robond/catkin_ws/src/RoboND-Kinematics-project/kuka_arm/models

--After that created the top level catkin workspace(ROS Workspace) directory and a sub-directory named src -Next initialized and built the catkin workspace inside the src directory
+-After that, I created the top level catkin workspace(ROS Workspace) directory and a sub-directory named src -Next initialized and built the catkin workspace inside the src directory

 2. Download or clone the [project repository](https://github.com/udacity/RoboND-Kinematics-Project) into the ***src*** directory of your ROS Workspace.
--Completed

 3. Experiment with the forward_kinematics environment and get familiar with the robot.
 - Explored different tools such as Gazebo, Rviz and Moveit! to analyze forward kinematics and interact with Robot environment.